DmitriyMalayev/pics_search_app/notes.md

 `React Refs System (short for Reference System)`
 Gives access to a single DOM element
-We create refs in the contructor, assign them to instance variables, and then pass to a particular JSX element as props
+We create refs in the contructor, assign them to instance variables, and then pass to a particular JSX element as props They do not have to be linked to state